jeremyvlegros/jeremyvlegros/README.md

 I use my own CSS.

-This repository is not a good example of a custom Minima, but more as a overwritten one
+This repository is not a good example of a custom Minima, but more as a overwritten one.

 ### This repository is not licensed, and not "unlicensed"

-I keep ownership of things I write
+I keep ownership of things I write.

-The Minima code is licensed by a MIT licence (_layouts, minima_includes) which is not included in the directory because it is not a substantial portion of code, and I don't really use it
+The Minima code is licensed by a MIT licence (_layouts) which is not included in the directory because it is not a substantial portion of code, and I don't really use it

 The Dracula CSS theme is licensed, and the CSS contains the MIT license header